 Overdose prevention & response

-Health and Counselling Services has Naloxone in the clinics, which can be administered by a doctor or nurse during clinic hours.
+Health & Counselling has Naloxone in the clinics, which can be administered by a doctor or nurse during clinic hours.

 SFU Campus Security Contact Information